Pimm's cup

-The Pimm's cup is a cocktail that is popular in England, in the United Kingdom.
+The Pimm's cup is a cocktail that is popular in England, in the United Kingdom (where it is referred to as just "Pimm's").
 It is one of numerous fruit cups, a type of cocktail with gin, a soft drink, and fruit.
 Its primary spirit is Pimm's No. 1 Cup, a gin-based beverage flavoured with fruits and spices invented around 1823 as a health drink.

 The Pimm's cup is the official cocktail of many summer events in England, including the Chelsea Flower Show, the Henley Royal Regatta and the Royal Ascot.
 For the last 50 years the drink has been associated with Wimbledon.

 Preparation

 A summer long drink, the Pimm's cup is made with Pimm's No. 1 Cup, an English-style (clear and carbonated) lemonade, lemon or lime juice and various chopped garnishes, particularly apple, cucumber, orange, lemon, strawberry and mint or borage, though mint is more common.
 Ginger ale or ginger beer is used as a common substitute for lemonade.
 All liquid ingredients are added to a highball glass with ice, followed by garnishes.